class QCommandLineParser

 A special case to consider here are GUI applications on Windows and mobile platforms.
 These applications may not use the standard output or error channels since the output is either discarded or not accessible.

 On Windows, QCommandLineParser uses message boxes to display usage information and errors if no console window can be obtained.
+These message boxes can be omitted by setting the QT_COMMAND_LINE_PARSER_NO_GUI_MESSAGE_BOXES environment variable.

 For other platforms, it is recommended to display help texts and error messages using a QMessageBox.
 To preserve the formatting of the help text, rich text with <pre> elements should be used: